NiniolaX/alx-higher_level_programming/0x03-python-data_structures/README.md

 ## PROJECT 0x03 - PYTHON DATA STRUCTURES
-This project contains files that demostrate the use of list methods, list comprehensions, tuples and sequences in python.
+This repository contains files that demonstrate the use of list methods, list comprehensions, tuples and sequences in python.

-See below the files and the use of their containing functions:
+See below the files and the use of their containing function:

 1. 0-print_list_integer.py - Prints all integers of a list.